- Home

 Notice

-Chester County Water Resources Authority is open to the public and will continue to provide all services and programs, though there will be times when our staff will be working remotely.
-Therefore, we encourage you to look for answers to your questions and concerns online, or send us an email at [email protected].
+Chester County Water Resources Authority is open to the public for all regular services and programs, though there will be times when our staff will be working remotely or in the field.
+We encourage you to look for answers to your questions and concerns online, or send us an email at [email protected].
 Should an in-person meeting be required, we urge you to contact us by phone (610-344-5400) or email to schedule an appointment.
 We will respond as soon as possible.

 Chester County Commissioners' Adopt 2022 County-wide Stormwater Management Model Ordinance